 Another great option you can try out is Expert Boxing’s 30 Day intensive punching power program – click on the image below to find out more on their website.

-Hope you enjoyed this boxing training article let me know in the comments below if you would like to try any of the above workouts at home.
+Hope you enjoyed this boxing training article let me know in the comments below if you would like to try any of the above workouts at the gym or at home.